 Haleiwa, HI 96712

-* I am a volunteer member of the community applying my math, science, and mapping skills to opposing this project on my weekends and periods outside work hours.
+* Written by Dawn Bruns.
+I am a North Shore resident, applying my math, science, and mapping skills to opposing this project on my weekends and periods outside work hours.
 I present information I believe to be true based on my personal research as a member of the public and information compiled by collaborators and the various non-profit entities engaged in addressing the Na Pua Makani Wind Farm.